 Charts and graphs provided on this tab represent one computational methodology and are not intended to set or communicate any standards of the California Department of Education (CDE) or the Fiscal Crisis and Management Assistance Team (FCMAT).
 The Graphs tab remains unprotected to allow editing for local standards.

-Change the fiscal year here to update all of the charts and graphics on this page that
+Change the fiscal year here to update all of the charts and graphics on this page that only display one fiscal year.

 Components of LCFF Entitlement